dragon-dune/dragon-dune/dragon-dune.md

 logistically (4 players instead of 6), with greater rule clarity, and a strong sense of theme.

-Four factions fight to control the of the land of the Red Dragon:
+Four factions fight to control the land of the Red Dragon:

 -   The Dwarves, who sell their treasury of artifacts to the highest bidder to fund their armies.